 First, review your company’s written policies.
 Do they include a policy prohibiting forced labor?
 Do they also prohibit debt bondage and trafficking?
 Do they apply to all levels of operation and labor, manufacturing and materials supply chains?
 Do they apply to all geographic areas where your company has operations?

-Verité’s Help Wanted initiative – a research and advocacy effort – aims to clarify and publicize the ways in which current labor broker practices can lead to the human trafficking and forced labor of migrant workers; and to provide concrete approaches by which the private sector, civil society, and governmental institutions can address this key point of leverage to reduce the risk of a worker ending up a victim of modern-day slavery.
+Verité’s Help Wanted initiative – a research and advocacy effort – aims to clarify and publicize the ways in which current labor recruitment practices can lead to the human trafficking and forced labor of migrant workers; and to provide concrete approaches by which the private sector, civil society, and governmental institutions can address this key point of leverage to reduce the risk of a worker ending up a victim of modern-day slavery.

 Use this report to identify the needed changes in corporate practices and ways that brands and their suppliers can take action.

 Many companies have the means and mechanisms to respond and react to non-conformance issues surfaced during social audits, but they may not be well-positioned to anticipate and avoid these problems in the first place, or to prevent them from happening again.
 Taking a reactive approach to problems can be more costly in the long run, and facility audits have shown that social responsibility problems tend to persist when remedial or corrective actions are either poorly maintained or are not implemented at all.

 This tool sets out the steps that companies can take to develop and implement plans to address identified cases of forced labor and human trafficking in their supply chains.
 These steps are contextualized in the example of “Company ABC” and its approach to remediating issues of passport retention, deposits and forced savings.

 The material herein is drawn from Verité’s in-depth training on Problem Solving and Decision-Making for Social Responsibility.